godotengine/godot-docs/classes/class_navigationagent2d.rst

 - void **set_velocity** **(** :ref:`Vector2<class_Vector2>` value **)**
 - :ref:`Vector2<class_Vector2>` **get_velocity** **(** **)**

 Sets the new wanted velocity for the agent.
-The avoidance simulation will try to fulfil this velocity if possible but will modify it to avoid collision with other agent's and obstacles.
-When an agent is teleported to a new position use :ref:`set_velocity_forced<class_NavigationAgent2D_method_set_velocity_forced>` as well to reset the internal simulation velocity.
+The avoidance simulation will try to fulfill this velocity if possible but will modify it to avoid collision with other agents and obstacles.
+When an agent is teleported to a new position, use :ref:`set_velocity_forced<class_NavigationAgent2D_method_set_velocity_forced>` as well to reset the internal simulation velocity.

 .. rst-class:: classref-section-separator